meirinberg/PenPlotter/README.md

-# PenPlotter
+# Pen Plotter

-ME 405 - Term Project: 2D Pen Plotter.
+Mechanical Engineering 405 - Mechatronics
+Term Project
 Created by Mike Eirinberg, Ben Bradley, and Ryan Dean.

 ## Project Background

-In ME 405 we were tasked with creating a 2.5 degree of freedom non cartesian pen plotter with the following rules:
+In ME 405 we were tasked with creating a 2.5 degree-of-freedom non-cartesian pen plotter with the following rules:

 1. The project must be able to draw something
 2. The device must move in two different degrees of freedom (non Cartesian)